codevakure/void-clone/cleanup-docs/TELEMETRY_SURVEYS_CRASH_REPORTING_GUIDE.md

 ## Important Notes

-⚠️ **Privacy First**: Void Editor prioritizes user privacy.
+⚠️ **Privacy First**: Zap Editor prioritizes user privacy.
 All telemetry should be:
 - Completely optional and opt-in
 - Transparent about what data is collected
 - Anonymized when possible